identity security

 Many MFA attacks use two or more of the leading hacking methods.
 Often, social engineering is used to start the attack and get the victim to click on a link or to activate a process, which then uses one of the other methods to accomplish the necessary technical hacking.

-For example, a user gets a phishing email directing them to a fake website, which accomplishes a man-in-the-middle (MitM) attack and steals credential secrets.
-Or physical theft of a hardware token is performed, and then the token is forensically examined to find the stored authentication secrets.
+For example, a user may receive a phishing email directing them to a fake website, which accomplishes a man-in-the-middle (MitM) attack and steals credential secrets.
+Alternatively, a hardware token may be physically stolen and forensically examined to find the stored authentication secrets.
 MFA hacking requires using two or all of these main hacking methods.

 You can’t rely on MFA alone; you must validate privileged users with context-aware Adaptive Multifactor Authentication and secure access to business resources with Single Sign-On.
 Unfortunately, credential theft remains the No. 1 area of risk.
 And bad actors are getting better at bypassing MFA using a variety of vectors and techniques.